Rishikaaka/Erasure-Coding-for-In-Memory-Key-Value-Store/README.md

 # Erasure-Coding-for-In-Memory-Key-Value-Store
 In-memory data storage systems have been proposed to keep primary data in memory to enable scalable, low-latency data access.
 Due to the high failure rate, most existing in-memory storage systems replicate data copies across storage servers.
 However, replication has a high storage overhead that could multiply the cost due to the higher cost compared to disk-based storage.
 There have been proposals to use erasure coding instead to have a better storage efficiency.
 In this project, you will install and deploy some existing in-memory data storage systems Like Replication-can be performed by Redis and RAMCloud using benchmark tools YCSB.
 Whereas Erasure Coding- can be performed by memEC using benchmarck YCSB.
 As well as we calculate the storage efficiency and performance of using  these in-memory data storage systems and predict which is better in performance.

-Performance calculations are done on existing in-memory data storage sytems using LINUX scripting.
+Performance calculations are done on existing in-memory data storage sytems using LINUX (Shell scripting).